 I’m still going through the back issues of Skeptic’s Guide to the Universe.
 In addition to noting the passage of Perry DeAngeles (who’s unique take on the subject of skepticism marked the early episodes so powerfully) and running across the odd bit of trivia, the interviews are the things that keep me listening.

 In episode #135 the interviewee is Robert FitzPatrick.
-I wish I had run across this guy and his invaluable information before I signed up for Amway way back when; I would have saved myself a lot of pain, worry and expense.
+I wish I had run across this guy and his invaluable information before I signed up for Amway way back when.
+If I had run across him before then I would have saved myself a lot of pain, worry and expense.
 Luckily the Wife and I are pretty savvy when it comes to counting pennies (I only wish I was that savvy when it comes to sales pitches.
-I’m getting there) and it only took a few months before we realized that the cost of the goods from Amway and their online presence Quixtar, even at the discounted rate, was more than equivalent quality products available from any big box retailer.
+I’m getting there) and it only took a few months before we realized that the cost of the goods from Amway and their online presence Quixtar, even at the discounted rate, was more than equivalent quality products available from any big box retailer would cost.

 So many of the things that Mr. FitzPatrick related in the interview reminded me of my experiences with my upline and Amway that I kept getting chills thinking about how close I was to buying into the whole twisted mindset of selling people something that I needed them to buy, simply because I needed them to buy it.
 It really is a cult mentality, and they are hardly the only group I’ve been part of that, in hindsight, look suspect on the cult score.